 The U.S. Census defines the various types of disabilities, including sensory disability, physical disability, mental disability, and self-care disability.
 A sensory disability includes blindness, deafness, or a severe vision or hearing impairment (hearing and vision difficulty).
 A physical disability includes a substantial limit on one or more basic physical activities, such as walking, climbing stairs, reaching, lifting, or carrying (ambulatory difficulty).
 A mental disability includes a physical, mental, or emotional condition lasting six months or more in which the person has difficulty learning, remembering, or concentrating (cognitive difficulty).
-A self-care disability includes a physical, mental, or emotional condition lasting six months or more, in which the person has difficulty dressing, bathing, or getting around inside the home (self-care difficulty).
+A self-care disability includes a physical, mental, or emotional condition lasting six months or more in which the person has difficulty learning, remembering six months or more, in which the person has difficulty dressing, bathing, or getting around inside the home (self-care difficulty).